GioaniBraouni/Numerical-Analysis/README.md

 # Numerical-Analysis
-Final Semester Assignment for Numerical Analysis course(2647)
+**A fully explanatory set of solved math exercises for the Numerical Analysis class written in Python to make the needed calculations.(The python code is included in the pdf file)**